Ed.D. in Educational Leadership

 - Official transcript(s) showing receipt of a master's degree in a related field from an accredited institution

-- Resume (describing education, work history, leadership experiences, and naming/listing at least 3 professional references)
+- Resume (describing education, work history, leadership experiences, and listing at least 3 professional references)

 - Application Essay.
 Not to exceed 1,800 words.
-Please, address these specific questions in an essay:
+Address these specific questions in an essay:

 a) What are some highlights of your professional career?